 Volume Spread Analysis

-Volume Spread Analysis, often shortened to VSA, is a trading analysis method that studies the relationship between volume, price spread or range, close location, and background context to interpret possible supply and demand pressure.
+Volume Spread Analysis, often shortened to VSA, is a price-volume reading framework that compares volume, spread or range, close location, background context, and follow-through to interpret possible supply and demand pressure.

 The first mistake in VSA is treating a volume spike as the answer.
 Volume shows activity, not meaning.
-The reading becomes useful only when that activity is compared with price result, close location, background structure, and follow-through.
+The reading becomes useful only when that activity is compared with price result, close location, background structure, and later response.

-Definition: Volume Spread Analysis, or VSA, is a price-volume reading framework that compares visible effort with price result by using volume, bar range, close location, and background context.
+Definition: Volume Spread Analysis, or VSA, is a technical analysis framework that compares visible effort with price result by reading volume, bar range, close location, background context, and later follow-through together.

 Key points:

-• VSA reads volume together with spread, close location, and background context.
+• VSA reads volume together with spread, close location, background context, and follow-through.

-• A volume spike does not prove buying, selling, accumulation, distribution, reversal, or continuation.
+• A volume spike does not prove buying, selling, accumulation, distribution, reversal, or continuation by itself.

-• The strongest VSA readings compare visible effort with price result and later follow-through.
+• The strongest VSA readings compare visible effort with price result and then check whether later bars support or weaken the interpretation.

 What Is Volume Spread Analysis?

-In VSA context, “spread” usually refers to the price range of a bar or candle, not the bid-ask spread.
+In VSA context, “spread” usually means the price range of a bar or candle, not the bid-ask spread.
 A wide spread shows that price travelled a larger distance during the period.
 A narrow spread shows that price travelled less.
-VSA then asks whether that movement makes sense when compared with volume and context.

 The Four Inputs of Volume Spread Analysis

-As a market-reading framework, Volume Spread Analysis is built around four visible chart inputs: volume, spread or range, close location, and background context.
-None of these inputs is usually enough by itself.
-The reading comes from comparing them together.
+VSA starts with observable chart information before interpretation.
+The four main inputs are volume, spread or range, close location, and background context.
+None of them is usually enough by itself; the reading comes from comparing them together.

 Observed input What the trader checks Why it matters